speedyfriend433/mdcX/README.md

 4.  **C Code:**
     The C files (`exploit_poc.c` and `exploit_poc.h`) containing the exploit logic must be part of the target's "Compile Sources" build phase.
 5.  **Sign and Build:**
-    Configure bundle ids and you'll be able to build an IPA).
+    Configure your bundle identifier and signing credentials in Xcode.
 6.  **Create IPA:**
-    Build the project and export as an IPA.
+    Build the project and export the IPA.
-7.  **Install with Sideloadly or whatever:**
+7.  **Install:**
-    Transfer the IPA to your device and install it.
+    Transfer the IPA to your device and install it using a sideloading utility like Sideloadly, AltStore, or if compatible, TrollStore.

 ## Usage